 - Breach of TUPE, collective consultation or equal pay cases

-What are the key stages of a claim and how long will they take?
+What are the key stages of a claim?

 The fees set out above include all of the work in relation to the following key stages of a claim: